Receiving Messages

 @param object The key value set for the message listener

-@param offline Whether it is an offline message
+@param offline Whether the message is an offline message

-@param hasPackage The SDK pulls messages from the server in batches in the form of packages.
-The existence of a package means that there are still messages on the remote server that have not been pulled by the SDK
+@param hasPackage The SDK pulls messages from the server in batches called packages.
+The existence of a package means there are still messages on the remote server that have not been pulled by the SDK.

 */